keras-team/governance/rfcs/20200920-keras-nlp-bert.md

 ## Objective

-We aim at providing a set of primitive Keras layers to handle Transformer Encoder based, BERT-style models.
+We aim at providing a set of Keras layers to handle Transformer-Encoder BERT-style models.

 ## Key Benefits

-BERT-style transformer encoders has been state-of-art technique that enpowers many NLP tasks:
+BERT-style Transformer-Encoders are a state-of-art technique that powers many NLP tasks:

-- single sentence classification task, e.g., sentiment analysis
+- Single sentence classification task, e.g., sentiment analysis
-- sentence pair classification task, e.g., next sentence prediction
+- Sentence pair classification task, e.g., next sentence prediction
-- question answering task, e.g., SQuAD
+- Question answering task, e.g., SQuAD
-- single sentence tagging task, e.g., named entity recognition
+- Single sentence tagging task, e.g., named entity recognition

-With this proposal, users of will be able to model above language tasks with much simplified API.
+With this proposal, Keras users will be able to handle the tasks above with a simple API.

 ## Design overview

-This proposal builds on the assumption that inputs are lookup indices, i.e., tf.int64.
+This proposal builds on the assumption that inputs are lookup indices, i.e., `tf.int64` sequences.
 Tokenization is not part of this proposal but will be our immediate next step.

 ### Classification task

 Case where a user want to use a pretrained BERT encoder for sentiment analysis:

 ```python
 # Considering a imbd review dataset
 import tensorflow as tf